Doctoral research

 Email Laurene

-Situating lived experience within inclusive engineering: Providing an impetus for decolonising engineering systems and establishing IE recognition in engineering
+Situating lived experience within Inclusive Engineering: contributing to the growing case for decolonising engineering and establishing IE as a recognised field.

 Shivani Sud